Oce-ane/LevelUp/README.md

 <h3>Project Status</h3>

-This project is currently a work in progress.
-The following features are under development:
+This project is actively developed, with the following features currently under development:

-- Large screen views
+- Enhanced support for large screen views.

 <h3>Installation</h3>